ImamAzim/pytolino/README.rst

 Usage
 =====

-Before being able to send requests, you need to register your computer on which you will run the code:

 .. code-block:: python
+    :caption: Before being able to send requests, you need to register your computer on which you will run the code:

     from pytolino.tolino_cloud import Client, PytolinoException
     client = Client()